"My unmatched perspicacity, coupled with my sheer indefatigability, combine to make me a feared opponent in any realm of human endeavor."

 Here's the Enneagram detail that explains Tate's reach better than any sociological theory: Type 8s at their healthiest are protectors.
 They stand between the vulnerable and whatever threatens them.
 They don't ask permission.
 They don't wait for consensus.
 They act.
 That instinct — someone strong who has your back — is exactly what millions of young men are missing.

 Prison Reform Trust data show that 76% of young offenders grew up with absent fathers.
 Sociologists describe modern young men as "wandering in a fog of confusion, searching for something, anything, that makes them feel valuable and respected."
-Economic shifts have disrupted the traditional breadwinner role.
-Dating apps have transformed romantic dynamics.
-Cultural messaging often treats masculinity itself as problematic.

 These young men aren't looking for a guru.
 They're looking for the healthy 8 — the protector, the person who demonstrates that strength can serve something beyond itself.
-What they're getting instead is the unhealthy 8: strength as domination, protection as control, vulnerability as weakness.
+What they're getting instead is the unhealthy version: strength as domination, protection as control, vulnerability as weakness.

 The tragedy is that Tate understands the wound because he has it.
 He grew up fatherless in the same way his followers did.
 He knows what it feels like to need a protector and not have one.
 But instead of healing that wound, he monetized it — teaching young men to build the same armor he built, without mentioning that it never made him whole either.